attacker145/LTE-modem-AT-command-tester/README.md

 Select "COM PORT SELECT" for the serial interface.

 ![com_port_select](https://github.com/user-attachments/assets/c4a966d9-db14-4e90-a7fc-3090e25eec55)

 Once the script connects to the serial port, the port settings will be displayed:

 ![com_port_select_number](https://github.com/user-attachments/assets/9a33c292-08f8-4d87-ae41-7147ef514499)

-The software will execute the AT+GMR command to determine which modem it is connected:
+The software will run the AT+GMR command to identify the connected modem:

 ![connected_to_xx_modem](https://github.com/user-attachments/assets/8b9b9c29-6531-411d-ac07-4378a717c56f)

+Selecting "Enable Google Search" will allow Google’s AI to provide explanations for the modem’s response to a sent command.

 Interact with the modem: